-Significance of Developing New Materials with Unique Properties are often limited by factors such as weight, strength, flexibility, or resistance to environmental conditions.
+Significance of Developing New Materials with Unique Properties

+The need for materials with tailored properties has become critical as industries strive for better performance, efficiency, and sustainability.
+The traditional materials used in many applications are often limited by factors such as weight, strength, flexibility, or resistance to environmental conditions.
 Therefore, the development of new materials-such as smart materials, nanomaterials, and multifunctional composites-has the potential to address these limitations.